ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 # Debugging

 ### Whole chain of PSUs won't talk
-- Double check that the moxa port is set to RS-422 mode. **This setting needs to be done in the moxa itself (via the webpage) - IBEX can't do it!**
+- Double check that the MOXA port is set to RS-422 mode. **This setting needs to be done in the MOXA itself (via the webpage) - IBEX can't do it!**

 ### Individual PSU won't talk at all